Fully Automatic Neural Network Reduction for Formal Verification: Abstract

 \section{Abstract}

-Formal verification of neural networks is essential before their deployment in safety-critical settings.
-However, existing methods for formally verifying neural networks are not yet scalable enough to handle practical problems that involve a large number of neurons.
-In this work, we propose a novel approach to address this challenge: A conservative neural network reduction approach that ensures that the verification of the reduced network implies the verification of the original network.
-Our approach constructs the reduction on-the-fly, while simultaneously verifying the original network and its specifications.
-The reduction merges all neurons of a nonlinear layer with similar outputs and is applicable to neural networks with any type of activation function such as ReLU, sigmoid, and tanh.
-Our evaluation shows that our approach can reduce a network to less than $5\%$ of the number of neurons and thus to a similar degree the verification time is reduced.
+Formal verification of neural networks is essential before their deployment in safety-critical applications.
+However, existing methods for formally verifying neural networks are not yet scalable enough to handle practical problems under strict time constraints.
+We address this challenge by introducing a fully automatic and sound reduction of neural networks using reachability analysis.
+The soundness ensures that the verification of the reduced network entails the verification of the original network.
+Our sound reduction approach is applicable to neural networks with any type of element-wise activation function, such as ReLU, sigmoid, and tanh.
+The network reduction is computed on the fly while simultaneously verifying the original network and its specification.
+All parameters are automatically tuned to minimize the network size without compromising verifiability.
+We further show the applicability of our approach to convolutional neural networks by explicitly exploiting similar neighboring pixels.
+Our evaluation shows that our approach reduces large neural networks to a fraction of the original number of neurons and thus shortens the verification time to a similar degree.